 InuYasha: Miroku and Sango are so used to the mass destruction of their era that, while they're sympathetic to the loss of entire villages, they're also pragmatic about not being able to do much about it.
 Inuyasha is also a half-demon who is generally not too sympathetic to most humans.
 Kagome, however, subverts this trope.
 As a modern girl thrust back in time, she generally reacts more strongly than the others and once was absolutely horrified at Inuyasha stopping for a meal break in the middle of a corpse-strewn battlefield.
 That said, even Kagome is more likely to react to the plight of someone she's personally attached to than the loss of strangers.
 It's how Kouga became a friend of the group.
 Despite being responsible for the destruction (and eating) of at least three villages (the group knows about), they ended up forgiving him and becoming friends with him.
 However, they were notably never allowed to find out that Kouga had destroyed Rin's village and killed Rin.

 Even more so in the movie.
 You can just feel the anguish that everyone on Dai-Gurren Dan feels when Kittan made the sacrifice, as well as the resulting roaring rampage of revenge.

 Light Yagami from Death Note.
-Nobody turned against him for choosing a proxy-Kira specifically for a propensity to kill innocents, though multitudes turned against him past that point.
 Certainly L's death evokes a stronger reaction from the audience than the thousands of others killed before (and the even greater number killed after).
 This is somewhat Justified, however, in that the majority of the people he killed were not just faceless masses but also criminals killed for the sake of Light's ambition to make the world a better place, where the named characters he takes out are done for the sake of saving his own ass.

-Goes back as far as Dirty Pair.
-Entire planets get accidentally blown up on a regular basis — and more often than not it's played for Black Comedy.
+In Dirty Pair, entire planets get accidentally blown up on a regular basis — and more often than not it's played for Black Comedy.